atharva1107/Hang-Man/README.md

 # Hang-Man
+Hang man is a game that tests the vocabulary of the player.
-A python project to create the Hang Man game to test the vocabulary of the player.
+We have created a python project to make the game and test the vocabulary.